How to buy 2026 World Cup tickets

 How much are 2026 World Cup hospitality tickets?

-The cheapest 2026 World Cup hospitality packages start at $5,300 for a four-game package.
+The cheapest 2026 World Cup hospitality packages start at $1,350 for a single match package.
 Prices for eight-game packages and private suites are yet to be announced.
 All prices are in USD.

 Venue Packages, starting at $8,275 per person.
 Select your stadium of choice and watch every 2026 World Cup game in that location (from four to nine matches, depending on the stadium).
 There are different hospitality levels to choose from - Pitch-side Lounge, VIP, Champions Club, and FIFA Pavillion - depending on the experience you want and how much money you have to spend.